 The Conservation Areas Acquisition Plan provides a vision for preserving and enhancing a countywide system of conservation lands, including greenways, habitat, farm and forest resource lands.
-The plan identifies specific project opportunities to pursue over the next six years, identifies high value conservation lands, and highlights a variety of funding mechanisms that can support project implementation.
-The plan also encourages the development of partnerships between public and private agencies that have supported development of the conservation lands system for over 25 years.
+The plan identifies specific project opportunities to pursue over the next six years, identifies high-value conservation lands, and highlights a variety of funding mechanisms that can support project implementation.
+The specific project opportunities represent acquisition projects, but by design most of these projects also include future opportunities for park development, trail creation, and restoration opportunities.
+The plan prioritizes projects that meet multiple benefits, expand on the existing system, and are aligned with other county plans (i.e. trails plans) and priorities.
+The plan also encourages the development of partnerships between public and private agencies that have supported the development of the conservation lands system for over 35 years.